 - Price (USD) – $8.49

 If you’re on a budget, UCO’s Sweetfire Tinder will ensure you’re the first to light the campfire without breaking the bank (or a sweat!).
 In your pack, you’ll get 20 individual ‘points’ of bagasse that you can break apart from one another.
 These points are infused with vegetable wax, which can burn for seven minutes, giving you more than enough time to get a fire started.
+This fire starter does feel very much like using matches although they burn a lot longer and with more intensity.

 Not only is it super practical and affordable, but it’s also made from a by-product of sugarcane called bagasse and is environmentally friendly!
 You can leave your matchbox at home because Sweetfire Tinder comes with its own strikable box.